gbmhunter/blog/content/posts/updates/2013/06-04-growth-over-the-last-year-2012-13.md

 - Site Admin
 tags:
 - growth
+- jetpack
-- jetpack. visitors
+- visitors
 - stats
-- wordpress
+- Wordpress
 ---

 I installed the Wordpress Jetpack plugin just over a year ago, and with it came the  site statistics page, which gives you a nice overview of how many visitors visit your site.
 It has been interesting seeing the growth over the last year.